 Which criteria are needed for quality assessment of field and airborne data?

 e.g. which information should be included in the documentation of field measurements?
-Methods for quality assessement?
+Methods for quality assessment?

 Suggested 5 minute introductory talks

 New instruments and strategies for field measurements: Christian Haas & Stefan Hendricks AWI; Sebastian Gerland, NPI